By Renee Parsons

 “I want to tell you Gorsuch” he shouted.
 “I want to tell you Kavanaugh… You have released the whirlwind and you will pay the price!
 You won’t know what hit you if you go forward with these awful decisions!”

-On April 9, 2021, President Joe Biden signed Executive Order 14023 creating a Presidential Commission on the Supreme Court of the United States with its stated purpose “to provide an analysis of the principal arguments in the contemporary public debate for and against Supreme Court reform” and “including the role of secretive special-interest influence in and around the Court.”
+On April 9, 2021, President Joe Biden signed Executive Order 14023 creating a on the Supreme Court of the United States with its stated purpose “to provide an analysis of the principal arguments in the contemporary public debate for and against Supreme Court reform” and “including the role of secretive special-interest influence in and around the Court.”

 One might inquire as to what ‘contemporary public debate’ the President was referring to and whether ‘secretive special interest influence” might include the American Bar Association which almost always takes a pro-con position on every Supreme Court nominee.